Jatt & Juliet 2

-Jatt & Juliet 2 is a 2013 Indian Punjabi romance comedy film directed by Anurag Singh.
+Jatt & Juliet 2 is a 2013 Indian Punjabi romantic comedy film directed by Anurag Singh.
 The film is a spiritual sequel to the 2012 blockbuster Jatt & Juliet.
 Actors Diljit Dosanjh and Neeru Bajwa reprise their roles from the previous film in the sequel amongst other characters.
 The film released on 28 June 2013, almost a year after the release of the prequel, and received a positive response at the box office.

 Jatt & Juliet 2 went on to become the highest-grossing Punjabi film ever, thus beating the record previously held by Jatt & Juliet.
 It is the first ever Punjabi film to be released on Blu-ray.
 A sequel, Jatt & Juliet 3, was released on June 27, 2024.

-The film was remade in Bengali in 2018 as Inspector Notty K.